Rifan-Alghamdi/Rifan-Alghamdi/README.md

 ---

 🌸 Passionate about creating smart and meaningful tech
-🤖 Curious about AI, Robotics, and how things work under the surface
+🤖 Curious about AI, Robotics & how things work under the surface
 💻 I love learning by building and turning ideas into real-world projects

 ---